rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>
 <br>

 Despite lower traffic volumes, brand campaigns consistently achieved higher conversion rates than nonbrand campaigns across all years.
-This pattern reflects stronger purchase intent among brand users, as searches containing the brand name are more likely to originate from users already familiar with the product and closer to conversion.
+This pattern reflects brand awareness among brand users, as searches containing the brand name are more likely to originate from users already familiar with the product.

 **Revenue per Session (RPS)**